 What is Poverty

 The lesson on poverty is a complex one because there is no easy way, or standard definition of who is poor and who is not, although we look at the living conditions of people to get an idea of their situation.
-Typically, it is when someone experiences a fundamental deprivation in well-being.
+Typically, it is when someone experiences a fundamental deprivation of well-being.

 According to UNICEF, 22,000 children die each day due to poverty.
 And they “die quietly in some of the poorest villages on earth, far removed from the scrutiny and the conscience of the world.
 Being meek and weak in life makes these dying multitudes even more invisible in death. — www.globalissues.org